Walk SUN 7 – Wildflower and Wildlife Walk

 We explore Hazelbury Common before continuing along the drive to Hazelbury Manor.
 The south front contains a C15 Great Hall (with minstrel’s gallery), marked by a large, canted bay and a two-storey entrance porch, both reconstructed by Brakspear in 1920-5.
 The Manor was visited by Queen Elizabeth 1 on 23 August 1575.
 The garden dates from C17.

-From Hazelbury Manor, we turn east to the drive to Wadswck Green passing Kingsmoor & Round Woods, heading to Westwells.
-We explore part of the HMS Royal Arthur brownfield site which has a very diverse flora.
+From Hazelbury Manor, we turn east to the drive to Wadswck Green and the start point.

 The underlying geology is Mid-Jurassic Cornbrash.
 Cornbrash is a local name for a rubbly limestone, forming a soil extensively cultivated in Wiltshire for growing cereals.
 Stratigraphically, this rock is the highest member of the Lower Oolite.
 The small stones in the soil create a microclimate which enhances germination of cereals.